-Gain access to a huge collection of readers, templates, examples. exercises, PowerPoints and video lectures
+By registering you gain access to a huge collection of readers, templates, examples.
+PowerPoints and videos.

-You will have full access to all course materials and videos when the course starts so you have full flexibility when you study.
-Once the course is over you will still have access to the course materials for as long as you need.
+You have full access to all course materials and videos allowing full flexibility when you study.

 David is very well recognised in international development with 36 years’ experience in much of Africa, Asia, South Pacific, Europe and the Middle East.